Charities appeal for new approach on migrant boats, as clampdown forces shift to riskier routes

 Charities today appealed for a rethink of efforts to use police enforcement in France to stem the flow of migrants in small boats across the English Channel, after a Home Office minister said that the drive was pushing people to resort to longer, riskier and more dangerous journeys in their efforts to reach Britain.

-Chris Philp was speaking on a visit to France to assess whether the £54m paid to Paris by Home Secretary Priti Patel to fund tougher action against people-smuggling gangs was delivering results for the British public.
+Chris Philp was speaking on a visit to France to assess whether the £54m paid to Paris by home secretary Priti Patel to fund tougher action against people-smuggling gangs was delivering results for the British public.

-He is understood to have pressed French officials over why the additional cash - part of an agreement under which French police were to double patrols on Channel beaches and step up intelligence sharing with their UK counterparts - had not prevented more than 1,000 migrants completing the perilous cross-Channel crossing to Kent in the last two days alone.
+He is understood to have pressed French officials over why the additional cash – part of an agreement under which French police were to double patrols on Channel beaches and step up intelligence sharing with their UK counterparts – had not prevented more than 1,000 migrants completing the perilous cross-Channel crossing to Kent in the past two days alone.

-But the Joint Council for the Welfare of Immigrants warned that the government’s hardline approach to the small boats was “pushing desperate people to take more extreme risks”, while the charity Refugee Action said that as a result “business has never been better for the criminal smuggling gangs”.
+But the Joint Council for the Welfare of Immigrants warned that the government’s hardline approach was “pushing desperate people to take more extreme risks”, while the charity Refugee Action said that as a result “business has never been better for the criminal smuggling gangs”.

 Both appealed for the government to create safe routes for refugees to find sanctuary in the UK.

-But French officers have complained that they have been thrust into a “cat and mouse” game with smugglers, who have adopted “increasingly evasive tactics” to find spots along a 100km stretch of coastline to be able to launch boats undisturbed.
+But French officers have complained that they have been thrust into a “cat-and-mouse” game with smugglers, who have adopted “increasingly evasive tactics” to find spots along a 100km stretch of coastline to be able to launch boats undisturbed.

 The total number of migrants making the life-threatening journey across the Channel in small boats this year passed a record 10,000 on Thursday.